The academic year has officially kicked off, and our department has already accomplished so much. Let’s celebrate their good news for the month!

 - was selected to be an editing intern assisting with the Center’s Summer 2020 chapbook publication titled, Radical and Restorative Youth Freedom Voices

-Emily Turner and Megan Santin all served as teaching interns with the Indiana Writers Center’s Indianapolis youth public memoir project and program.
+Emily Turner and Megan Santin both served as teaching interns with the Indiana Writers Center’s Indianapolis youth public memoir project and program.

 Students from Jill Christman’s Fall 2019 VBC class, Indelible: Campus Sexual Violence, including current English majors Rebekah Hoffer (reporter, writer, producer) and Annie Ashbrook (host), our 2020 Outstanding English major Jonah James (reporter, writer, website designer), and recent TCOM graduate Lizzy Bernard (sound mixer and documentary producer) screened their documentary and hosted a live roundtable discussion about their podcast and activism to combat campus sexual violence at Jana’s Campaign Midwest Safety Summit in September.
 Be sure to visit the Indelible crew on their website and listen to the first season of Indelible which features survivor stories and vital topics such as starting college safely, Title IX, legal issues, and empowerment self-defense.

 Devon Lejman worked and served as the lead teaching intern for the Indiana Writers Center’s Indianapolis youth public memoir project and program.
 Alum Emily Mack worked and served as an assistant teacher with that same program.